Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr Khan left the court premises and headed to his hometown of Lahore amid heavy security.
 The arrest, which Pakistan's Supreme Court ruled "invalid and illegal" a day earlier, has further stoked unrest in the country of 220 million people.
 Pakistan is in economic crisis, with record inflation, weak growth and the International Monetary Fund (IMF) delaying a bailout.

-Former Prime Minister of Pakistan Imran Khan is in the picture 1
+Former Prime Minister of Pakistan Imran Khan gets his first look

 Police escort former Pakistani Prime Minister Imran Khan (center) as he arrives at the Supreme Court in Islamabad on May 12, 2023.
 Photo: AFP

-Mr Khan welcomed the court order and said the judiciary is the sole guardian of Pakistan's law.
-"I must say that I expected this from our judiciary, because it is the only hope now…", he told reporters inside the court premises.
+Mr Khan welcomed the court order and said the judiciary was the sole guardian of Pakistan's law.
+"I must say I expected this from our judiciary because it is the only hope now…", he told reporters inside the court premises.

-Several cities in Pakistan have seen violent protests after Mr Khan was arrested by anti-corruption authorities on Tuesday.
+Several cities in Pakistan saw violent protests after Mr Khan was arrested by anti-corruption officials on Tuesday.
 Mr Khan denies any wrongdoing.

-At least eight people have been killed in violence that has deepened the country's unrest and dashed hopes of a resumption of a crucial bailout package from the International Monetary Fund.
+At least eight people have been killed in violence that has deepened unrest in the country and dashed hopes of resuming a crucial International Monetary Fund bailout.

 The Pakistani military has warned against further attacks on its assets, calling the violence "premeditated".
 The Pakistani military still holds significant political and economic roles in the country.
 However, the military says it supports the democratic process.